VishalS123456/Vishal-BlueStampPortfolio/index.md

 These two ranges are applied as binary masks using cv2.inRange, then combined into a single mask showing only pixels that match the target red color.
 I use cv2.findContours to locate distinct shapes in the mask and select the largest one (which should be the red ball).
 Using image moments (cv2.moments), the code calculates the contour’s centroid (cx, cy), which represents the ball’s position.
 I draw a green circle at this location in the original frame and save both the original and mask images for debugging purposes.

 One challenge I faced was fine-tuning the HSV thresholds for reliable detection.
-Lighting changes had a big impact — a small shift in brightness or shadow could cause false detections or complete misses.
+Lighting changes had a big impact.
+A small shift in brightness or shadow could cause false detections or complete misses.
 I overcame this by systematically testing in different lighting setups and adjusting the ranges for more tolerance.

 Another major challenge was with the robot’s motion control.
 At one stage, it kept turning right continuously without turning left.
 I discovered this was due to a motor control imbalance, where the left motor wasn’t receiving the correct signal.
-I fixed this by testing each motor independently, identifying the wiring/control issue, and rebalancing the movement logic so both motors respond evenly.
+I fixed this by testing each motor independently, identifying the wiring and control issue, and rebalancing the movement logic so both motors respond evenly.

 Before my final milestone, I plan to:
-- Integrate ultrasonic sensors to help measure the distance to obstacles or the target ball.
+- Integrate ultrasonic sensors to measure the distance to obstacles or the target ball.

 - Add distance tracking so the robot can adjust its speed and stop at a safe range from the object.